National Priorities Project

 The annual process through which Congress creates the discretionary budget.

 An amendment to the U.S. Constitution that would require the federal government to enact a budget where expenditures do not exceed revenues in any fiscal year.
-Several versions have been offered in recent years, and most allow waivers when both houses of Congress agree by votes larger than a simple majority.
-Most versions also require the President to submit balanced budgets to Congress each year.

-The first draft of legislation introduced by the chairman of a committee or subcommittee that is then debated and amended by committee colleagues.
+The first draft of legislation introduced by the chair of a committee or subcommittee that is then debated and amended by committee colleagues.
 This ability to decide the starting point for all further work on a piece of legislation is an important part of the chair’s power.

 Members of the House and Senate who work together to reconcile differences in their respective versions of a bill.
 Both the House and Senate must pass identical versions of any legislation before it can be signed into law by the President.